mvo5/libsmbclient-go/README.md

 Limitation:
 -----------

-libsmbclient is not thread safe, so all smbclient.Client/smbclient.File operations are serialized (i.e. there can only be one operation at a time for each Client/File).
+The C libsmbclient from samba is not thread safe, so all go smbclient.Client/smbclient.File operations are serialized (i.e. there can only be one operation at a time for each Client/File).
+As a workaround you should create one smbclient.Client per goroutine.

 Example usage: